Frequently Asked Questions | NYU Tandon School of Engineering

 • Unique Strengths of MOT: The MOT program uniquely positions graduates to bridge the gap between technology and business.
 By combining technical proficiency with strategic acumen, it empowers individuals to lead in a rapidly evolving technological landscape and uncover new avenues for business innovation.

-• Considerations for Your Decision: Ultimately, the choice between an MBA and an MOT depends on your specific background, current education level, professional interests, and career aspirations.
-If you aspire to take a leadership role at the intersection of technology and business, the MOT may be the ideal fit.
+• Considerations for Your Decision: Ultimately, the choice between an MBA and the MOT program depends on your specific background, current education level, professional interests, and career aspirations.
+If you aspire to take a leadership role at the intersection of technology and business, the MOT MS program may be the ideal fit.

 What is the difference between the Online and On-campus Master’s degree?